PatrickRogg/fussballmanager/README.md

 * Open Eclipse File -> Import -> Existing Maven Project -> Navigate to the folder where you unzipped the zip
 * Select the right project.
 Choose the Spring Boot Application file (search for @FussballmanagerApplication) Right Click on the file and Run as Java Application

+## Used Technology

+* Frontend: HTML, CSS, JavaScript
+* Backend: Java
+* Frameworks: Spring-Boot with JPA and Hibernate

 ## Pictures of the application

 1. Dashboard with all teams the user currently own and can manage: